Building Sakinah: Lessons From My First Product

 Choose boring technology.
 React Native, TypeScript, Supabase, Expo.
 Nothing bleeding-edge.
 Everything well-documented with large communities.
 When you're building alone, you can't afford to debug your tools as well as your product.

 Ship one platform first.
-Trying to launch everywhere simultaneously is a trap.
-Pick one, nail it, expand.
+Trying to launch everywhere at once is a trap.
+Pick one, get it right, expand later.

 Refactor before it hurts.
 The week I spent refactoring felt unproductive.
 Every week since has been more productive because of it.